-2.0 a) Are you (the Trustees) aware of all the ⊓ Yes ⊓ No banks and/or credit unions that your local deals with? b) Were all statements and/or passbooks Yes □ No for all accounts made available to you?
-2.1 a) Has there been a change of officers □ Yes □ No since the last Trustees' report? b) If there has been a change of officers, □ Yes □ No have you confirmed with the bank(s) and/or credit unions that the signing authorities were changed promptly?
+2.1 a) Has there been a change of officers since the last Trustees' report? b) If there has been a change of officers, have you confirmed with the bank(s) and/or credit unions that the signing authorities were changed promptly?
+2.2 Are all of the bank accounts, term deposits and investments registered in the name of the local?